oleksandr-andrushchenko/blog/README.md

 - add author to the footer
 - update logo in google auth
 - posts page: add popular tags to "filter by tags" block
-- remove tools from the tinymce, like data/time insert
 ## Links

 - favicon - https://realfavicongenerator.net